Three Ways to Stitch Needlepoint Letters

 Needlepoint lettering using a Satin stitch

-We hope you find a use for these three ways to stitch needlepoint letters.
-Sign up for our newsletter (bottom of the page) for more tips and tricks like these, and get $10 to spend on your first purchase.
+Sign up for our newsletter (bottom of the page) for more tips and tricks like these, new design releases and exclusive discounts.
+And, get a code for 10% off your first purchase.

-needlepoint kits y Poppy Monk
+Premium needlepoint kits by Poppy Monk

 Subscribe to our newsletter